Menu

 Theme - Resolving conflict

-______________________Story - by Ruth Kenward (approx 6 mins)
+Story - by Ruth Kenward (approx 6 mins)

 Extract:

 ...Now you have to understand that Bailey and Joseph had never been in trouble before.
 Can you imagine how they felt, the very first time they’d actually been caught doing something naughty?
 As they stood up and walked to the window, everyone was watching, so they felt very embarrassed.
 They wished everyone would stop staring.
-Mrs. Jamal told the rest of the class to get back to their farmyard pictures, which they did, but the boys still hated being in trouble, and they started blaming each other.‘It was your fault!’ whispered Bailey, angrily.
-‘You made me laugh!’
+Mrs. Jamal told the rest of the class to get back to their farmyard pictures, which they did, but the boys still hated being in trouble, and they started blaming each other.

 ‘You started it!’
 Joseph hissed at him.
 ‘And you crashed your car into mine!’